How to Prepare Your Pet For a Natural Disaster

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-While the COVID lockdown gave us all a course in long-term survival, disasters like fires, earthquakes, and hurricanes call for quick, decisive action that’s almost impossible without a plan.
+While the pandemic lockdown gave us all a course in long-term survival, disasters like hurricanes, wildfires, and earthquakes call for quick, decisive action that’s almost impossible without a plan.
 This is especially true with the x-factor of a beloved pet you need to keep safe.
 The post-apocalyptic films make it look so easy: a lone survivor with their dog, moving through a wasteland, carrying all that they own on their backs.
-The reality is less scary and way less cinematic: crates, toiletries, medication, phone lists — followed by a likely return to normal.
+The reality is less cinematic (but no less scary): crates, toiletries, medication, phone lists...

-As we enter National Preparedness Month, with Henri and Ida having ushered in the hurricane season, now’s a perfect time to learn some pet disaster-prep to limit stress and drama later.
+Even as we near the end of National Preparedness Month, it’s never a bad time to learn some pet disaster-prep to limit stress and drama later.
 So, how do you prepare for a hurricane when you have a pet?
 Ready.gov boils prepping down to three points: make a plan, build an emergency kit, and stay informed.
-Here’s how that looks for pet safety, with tips from Dr. Gary Richter, MS, DVM.
+Here’s how that looks for pet safety, with tips from veterinarian Dr. Gary Richter.

 1. Plan to Stay & Plan to Go